ContrastiveSR/Contrastive_Learning_Papers/README.md

 | -----|------------------------------------------------------------- | ----- | ---- |
 | 2021 | [Towards Effective Context for Meta-Reinforcement Learning: an Approach based on Contrastive Learning](https://arxiv.org/pdf/2009.13891.pdf) | AAAI | code |

+### Future Plan
+Welcome to join us to expand this repo.
+In the future, we hope to make this list into finer categorizations.
+We know that in the computer vision and natural language processing area, there are already a lot of sub-areas are researching the contrastive learning.
+Therefore, it is important to create some sub-category to include those papers.
+Feel free to contact us if you are interested: jim96liu@gmail.com